Everything you need to know about cashflow

 Understand your near-term cashflow data

-Having a clear understanding of what the near future holds for your business is crucial when it comes to making the right decisions for your business.
+Having a clear understanding of what the near future holds for your business is crucial when it comes to making the right decisions.
 FreeAgent’s Cashflow forecast enables you to do just this by providing data-driven projections about how much money you’re likely to spend and receive in the next 90 days.

 Not using accounting software yet?
 Try a 30-day free trial and see how FreeAgent’s award-winning software can help you improve your cashflow and make smarter business decisions.